 The fact that God first loves us and then looks for our response cuts to the core of all that causes us such pain and suffering, namely it cuts away human arrogance, human egoism, and human pride.
 That’s what the biblical story of the Tower of Babel teaches us.
 For Babel’s tower was built according to human specifications, human standards, human expectations, and our own human agenda.
 In its collapse we learn that the real impulse is the other way around.
 Religion is not something we fashion, it is rather something that God fashions.

 To return to my main point, I want to assert that Christmas is the fulfillment of what is in God’s heart.
 Christmas is all about God’s coming to us in love so that He and we can live in each other’s presence.
 But that is not all.
 There is more – a whole lot more.

-Christmas is a starting point.
+Christmas is but a starting point.
 It is the starting point of our human saga, both collective and personal, in which our hearts finally find rest in the Presence of God.
-The fantastically wonderful thing, however, is that this happiness is found in the fact that God comes to us not just to become present to us, but to live in us!
+The fantastically wonderful thing, however, is that this happiness is found in the truth that God comes to us not just to become present to us, but to live in us!